ionic-team/ionic-cli/README.md

 * Added commands: `signup`.
 * Cordova commands have been namespaced (e.g. `ionic cordova build`, not `ionic build`).
 * Many command arguments, options, and flags have changed.
-Please use `ionic help <commands>` for command usage.
+Please use the `--help` option for command usage.
 * `generate` command has been overhauled to interactively generate components, pages, etc. Going forward, generators will continue to be improved.